Builder Gel look by Glossify

 Hard Gel

 Hard gels are used to build nail extensions as they can add length that most soft gels can’t.
-They are similar to acrylic nails in this aspect, but still need to be cured under an LED or UV lamp.
-To be removed, they usually need filing off, so can cause more damage to the natural nail.
-This can be done with an E-File.
+They are similar to acrylic nails in this aspect, but they still need to be cured under an LED or UV lamp.
+To be removed, they usually need filing off, which can cause more damage to the natural nail.
+This can be done with an E-file.

 Soft Gel

-Soft gels are incredibly popular with today’s clients as they are just as durable as a hard gel, but easier to remove.
-Also known as ‘soak off’ gels, they can gently be lifted away with acetone when needed.
+Soft gels are incredibly popular with today’s clients because they are just as durable as hard gels but easier to remove.
+Also known as ‘soak-off’ gels, they can gently be lifted away with acetone when needed.

-Many of today’s soft gels, such as Glossify Builder Gel, come in a bottle with a brush and can be applied similar to a regular nail polish – though still need curing with a nail lamp.
+Many of today’s soft gels, such as The GelBottle Inc BIAB™, come in a bottle with a brush and can be applied similarly to regular nail polish – though they still need curing with a nail lamp.
 You can still add thickness and some length to the nail, though you won’t be able to extend them as much as you would with a hard gel.
 So, they are usually used for a more natural effect.

 Builder Gel vs Gel Polish